dwhiffing/fury/content/aar/iof/iof4/iof4_aj/body.md

 a pair of bogeys with Slot Back radars are reported coming up out of Sana’a behind them.
 Uh-oh.
 Then more.
 And more.
-Soon there must be a dozen of them, all angry Mig-29s, along with some Fencers headed south, and even a pair of low altitude contacts coming out of Ataq\!
+Soon there must be a dozen of them, all angry Mig-29s, along with some Fencers headed south, and even a pair of low altitude contacts coming out of Ataq!
 So much for my ‘clear skies over Yemen’.

 Tankers and support aircraft turn to flee.
 Fighters are scrambled from the Ark Royal and Djibouti, the Mirage CAP goes to burner, and the